movestore/movestore.github.io/create_workflow.md

 ## Menus, Settings and Error logs

 There is a menu on the right of each App container in a Workflow.
-The R- and Python-Apps include the below options.
+The R and Python apps include the below options.
 R-Shiny-Apps do not provide Settings in this menu, but directly in the User Interface.
 Those settings can be stored on MoveApps from within the UI (bookmark feature).

 - Settings: View or change App parameters.
 - App Details: View all information and details about the App.